SinclairLab/frailty/README.md

 Running the iPython notebook will show how to load the data, load the models and calculate FRIGHT age and AFRAID score on the data.

 Note that the column names for your data must match the formatting in the iPython script as listed in the `frightVariables` and `afraidVariables` objects.
 If you're running into trouble running your data through the model it may be because the column names from your data doesn't exactly match the column names that the models are expecting.

+**We are also developing an easy-to-use webapp, coming soon, where users can upload their data and calculate FRIGHT age and AFRAID score with a single click.
+Upon completion, we will post the link here.**